Kind in heart and in nature

 When choosing our factory partners we consider quality of workmanship, their specialism within a category and whether their principles align with a more considered way of making clothes ensuring high quality finished garments made in a respectful working environment.
 Geographically we want to make as much of our collection in Europe as we can and we also try to make our garments in the same country the raw materials are grown or processed into fabric to limit the footprint between each process of a garments manufacture.

-B Corp
+B Corp certified.

 We knew from the outset we wanted to build an ethical and fair business placing equal emphasis on people, planet and profit, so we incorporated a commitment to donate 20% of profits to charity annually.
-We also want Cape Cove to be a great place to work and so have created a progressive ‘people’ policy ready for others who join our core team of four as we grow.
+We also want Cape Cove to be a great place to work and so have created a progressive ‘people’ policy ready for others who join our core team as we grow.
 A Modern Slavery Policy is also in place.